It is estimated that 80-90% of Americans have a magnesium deficiency. Are you one of them? Let’s find out…..

 If you do choose an oral dose, Dean recommends magnesium citrate.
 Follow the instructions on the bottle.
 We supplement with Calm after being sick or engaging in another activity that depletes magnesium.

-Do you think you are probably deficient?
+Do you think you are deficient?
 Do you supplement with magnesium?
 Did you notice health changes after your started?
 I would love to hear from you!